 - computer and printer

 - fonts that you love (I purchased a set of fonts from The Hungry Jpeg and use them for almost all of my work.
 They save into all of your programs, so you can access them from Microsoft Word, Silhouette/Cricut, or online.
-PicMonkey is also a good option for fonts that you can use on your personal projects.)
+PicMonkey or Canva are also great options for fonts that you can use on your personal projects.
+Just don’t sell any products made with those fonts!)

 - Chalk markers